isylveon3000/steamserver/README.md

 # ![steamserver](logo.png)
 A server to the Steam 2003 client written in Python.

+> [!NOTE]
+> This repository is being made to use Steam's client from 2003 in modern times, if you wish to use other Steam versions, check out <p><a href="https://github.com/real-pmein1/stmsvremu" />The StmSvrEmu repository instead!</p>

 # Features (Planned)
 - Steam account compatibility: You can log into your Steam account to chat with your friends!
 - Custom game addition: You can add your own Steam games (That are not in the original launch titles) to the game list!